TheSnowFall/Smart-Fish_BD/README.md

 ## Gateway Configuration
 **There are 2 cases:**
-**1. **If your device is brand new, the following video is enough to configure.
+1. If your device is brand new, the following video is enough to configure.
-You can find the gateway configuration guide [here](https://drive.google.com/file/d/18WGI2CXndcDLMi8Di_tGigBhUmnVskKT/view?usp=sharing).
+You can find the gateway configuration guide video [here](https://drive.google.com/file/d/18WGI2CXndcDLMi8Di_tGigBhUmnVskKT/view?usp=sharing).

-**2. **If your device was connected to any WiFi previously now you need to configure it again, then follow the steps:
+   2. If your device was connected to any WiFi previously now you need to configure it again, then follow the steps:
 i. ![TTGO T-Call](images/gateway.PNG)
 see the marked area in the photo.
 There is a button which is needed to be pressed by a pen for minimum 10s.

 ii.
-Now follow the above video.
+Now follow the gateway configuration guide video [here](https://drive.google.com/file/d/18WGI2CXndcDLMi8Di_tGigBhUmnVskKT/view?usp=sharing).
 ## Circuit Board

 All circuits were designed using an open-source software called Fritzing.
 You can download Fritzing from [this link](https://drive.google.com/file/d/1iceu7ZeL34dju8lppnuAEAwVtYvj-atZ/view?usp=sharing).
 The `.fzz` files in the repository are the Fritzing files.